CAREER CHART (FR -SR years) --"Steps in Preparing for Your Career" click here

 | Ginger Warren, Lawrenceburg, KY

 Provides tools to help job seekers, students businesses and career professionals.
 Sponsored by the U.S. Department of Labor.
-Detailed job profiles, descriptions, wage scales, video knowlege/education required and tasks/activities involved http://careeronestop.org/
+Detailed job profiles, descriptions, wage scales, video knowledge/education required and tasks/activities involved http://careeronestop.org/

 is an online tool that is FREE for current students.
-Typefocus offers two assessments and five reports related to personality type, values, and interests, all of which impact college success.
+Typefocus offers two assessments and five reports related to personality type, values, and interests, all of which impact college and career success.
 To learn more about the TypeFocus assessment, or to start the TypeFocus, click here.
-Contact Career Services (270)789-5192 if Any questions
+Contact Career Services (270)789-5192 for access code.

 Careers/Jobs that match Specific Majors: http://www.princetonreview.com/Majors.aspx